Nerd for Hire

 Other sundry thoughts and musings

 5 Star Trek Episodes Every Conlanger Should Watch A Brief Survey of Interesting Conlangs from Across History Every Zodiac Sign if They Were Alien Cultures from Star Trek Fun Finds from the International Cryptozoology Museum Just What Is a Cryptid, Anyway?
-On Becoming Human: The AI in Star Trek On Cats in Space On Killgrave, Preacher, and the Power of Suggestion On Reading in a Second Language On the Cage in the Menagerie (or How a Failed Pilot Spawned a Franchise) On the Evolution of Captain Pike On Trills and Timelords
+On Becoming Human: The AI in Star Trek On Cats in Space On Killgrave, Preacher, and the Power of Suggestion On NaNoWriMo, Writing Goals, and Creative Productivity On Reading in a Second Language On the Cage in the Menagerie (or How a Failed Pilot Spawned a Franchise) On the Evolution of Captain Pike On Trills and Timelords

 Back to top